leapwallet/cosmos-node-setup/docs/operating.md

 Follows the journal for the `junod` systemd unit.
 This is useful to check whether the chain has halted, which block it's currently downloading, any error message that got printed if the node crashed, etc.

-## systemd Unit

-The value of the `Restart` directive in the `/etc/systemd/system/junod.service` file must be either `no` or `always`.
-If the `--halt-height` flag has been set when running `junod`, then the value must be `no` because otherwise the node will automatically restart thereby corrupting the database by prcoessing blocks it wasn't programmed to.
-Otherwise, the value must be `always`.

 ## Genesis Error

 If the node keeps crashing with the following error message: